tatsujb/installFAFscript/README.md

 ln -s ~/My\ Games/ My\ Games
 ```

- 5. FA does not start. nowadays you cannot run FA via FAF without steam open as well. at least not with my technique. open steam, the problem will dissapear.

  6. "my online games desync!"
  you are probably running FA with proton 4.2-3 switch it to 3.16-9 Beta, accept steam restart, re-run FA from steam, go to your `\tmp\proton_*` and copy the run file to `~/faf` (overwrite, or delete the old one before copying).